Brodnica: World War II

-During the occupation of Poland (World War II), in 1939, the German administration carried out mass arrests of local Poles, who were later murdered in the area or deported to Nazi concentration camps.
+During the occupation of Poland (World War II), in 1939, the Germans carried out mass arrests of local Poles, who were later murdered in the area or deported to Nazi concentration camps.
 Some of these Poles were murdered in Skrwilno between 15 October and 15 November 1939 and in Brzezinki in October 1939.
 The interwar principal of the local high school, Klemens Malicki, was among the Polish principals and teachers murdered in the Oranienburg concentration camp as part of the Intelligenzaktion Pommern.
 In 1940–1941, the Nazis carried out expulsions of Poles, whose homes, shops and workshops were then handed over to German colonists as part of the Lebensraum policy.
 An Einsatzgruppen penal camp was operated in the town during the occupation, and in 1944, the Nazis also established a subcamp of the Stutthof concentration camp, intended for female prisoners.

+The Polish resistance was active in the town, including local units of the Union of Armed Struggle-Home Army, Grunwald and Military Organization Lizard Union.
+The local Military Organization Lizard Union was particularly active in espionage of German activity.

 The German occupation ended in January 1945.
+The Soviet-installed communists persecuted the Polish resistance, and many were imprisoned or even executed in Brodnica.

 Post-war period

 In 1970, the first archaeological excavations in Michałowo were conducted.

 In 1975–1998, it was administratively located in the Toruń Voivodeship.